 Musashi is another classical Japanese novel about the real exploits of the most famous swordsman.
 Musashi is a living story, subtle and imaginative, teeming with memorable characters, many of them historical, and it is a novel in the best tradition of Japanese storytelling.
 Generally, the book is like Pokemon.
 This book was first published in 1935 and again published July 14th, 1995, by Kodansha International.
 It is a great introduction to Japanese history.

 It is also one of the largest and easily historical functional books where describes the fairness, fierceness, and unyielding strength of Musashi.
-Not only that but also, there is an amazing love story mixed in the pages of the book.
+Not only that, but also, there is an amazing love story mixed in the pages of the book.
 The book has nearly a thousand pages.

 The Pillow Book (枕草子)

 The Pillow Book is a captivating novel in the Japanese language.
 The plot of this book is written about the account of Japanese court life in the eleventh century.
 This book wrote by a lady of the court at the height of Heian culture.
 The Pillow Book is a part of a large heritage of women’s literature.
-It is a brilliant book from a court lady with spectacular wit and humor.
+It is a brilliant book by a court lady with spectacular wit and humor.

 Sei Shōnagon wrote this book, a lady-in-waiting to the Empress of Japan during the Heian period, and was a sarcastic and insightful woman who was unafraid to air out her own prejudices.
 It is made primarily in Japanese hiragana, which is a curriculum that is, in fact, executed from Chinese characters.
 Usually, many of her short stories were written in a sappy literary style.
 Above all, it is a lovely, amazing, fascinating, hugely enjoyable, and brilliant book.